 He will hold a conversation when something doesn’t go his way or he’s in trouble.
 He’s very smart and has learned to talk out his vocal chords.
 With his body language and movement of the paws, he tells us what he wants.
 He’s too smart.– Austerhorai (Reddit User)

 His heeler learned from previous experiences what works and what doesn’t when trying to communicate with the humans.
+Being able to effectively communicate requires high IQ.
 This is a clear cut sign of high adaptive intelligence in these dogs.

 Also a great communicator, another owner’s Blue Heeler figured out how to tell the owners that she needs to use the washroom.